Skip to main content

 Image from Gyazo

-After the configuration is complete, click [Deploy] to start the deployment.
+After the configuration is complete, click [Activate] to activate the deployment.

 Image from Gyazo

-Enter the domain of the WordPress management dashboard and click [Add].
+Enter the domain of the WordPress admin panel and click [Add].

 Image from Gyazo